fortrabbit/help/docs/craft-3-tune.md

 ];
 ```

-When enabled, Craft CMS will create and update a file called `project.yml` containing Craft configuration. ÌPlease see the [Craft CMS docs article](https://docs.craftcms.com/v3/project-config.html#enabling-the-project-config-file) for more on it.
+When enabled, Craft CMS will create and update a file called `project.yml` containing Craft configuration.
+Please see the [Craft CMS docs article](https://docs.craftcms.com/v3/project-config.html#enabling-the-project-config-file) for more on it.
+With the `fortrabbit/craft-auto-migrate` package mentioned above, Project Config changes are applied automatically to your fortrabbit App.

 ## Troubleshooting

 ### You see a Max Execution Time warning

 The Craft CMS Control Panel has a system report that will check for technical requirements.
 Our default setting for `max_execution_time` is 60 seconds.
-The Control Panel will complain that: "Craft requires a minimum PHP max execution time of 120 seconds.
-The max_execution_time directive in php.ini is currently set to 60."
-We believe that Pixel and Tonic is wrong about this and we are asking them to change their mind.
-We think: Long execution times will make your App slow.
-Nothing should take longer than a second, actually.
+The Control Panel will complain that: "Craft requires a minimum PHP max execution time of 120 seconds ... "
+The truth is, only heavy tasks like updates, backups and queue execution in the Craft Control Panel may take longer than 60 seconds.
+For site delivery a short `max_execution_time` is beneficial to prevent blocking PHP resources.
+No HTTP response should take longer than a few seconds, actually.
 Please see our [App design article](/app-design#toc-reduce-the-max-execution-time) for more details on the matter.

 ### You see a "Service Unavailable" or 5xx message